vlopezalvarez/draft-contreras-opsawg-scheduling-oam-tests-/draft-contreras-opsawg-scheduling-oam-tests.md

           enum "planned" {
             description "The test is planned.";
           }
+          enum "configure" {
+            description "The test is configured.";
+          }
-          enum "deployed" {
+          enum "ready" {
-            description "The test is deployed.";
+            description "The test status is ready.";
           }
           enum "ongoing" {
             description "The test is ongoing.";